 Under PC 601, it is illegal to make credible threats to inflict severe bodily injury to an individual and then illegally enter the victim's office or residence after 30 (thirty) days of issuing the threats to execute your threat.

-Please note that a defendant will not be convicted of aggravated trespass if the office or residence they got into is also theirs.
+Please note that a defendant will not be convicted of aggravated trespass if the office or residence they go into is also their’s.

 Damaging a Telephone Wire